 Terms and Conditions

 - Fees are set each term and are outlined in your welcome letter or end of term information pack.
 All new students have a one off Art pack when commencing and enrollment with Little Picasso’s.
 This fee covers the art pack and enrolment administration.
 On occasion, additional fees may be charged when services are outsourced, clay firing fee or exhibition fee.
 You may opt out of these additional fees and the service will not be provided.
-Fees are due in full by your child’s second lesson.
+Fees are due in full by your child’s first lesson.
 Students with unpaid fees will not be able to attend further lessons.
-Outstanding payment will receive a late fee plus an additional fee of 20% is we send the collection of outstanding fees to a collection agency.
+Outstanding payment will receive a late fee plus an additional fee of 40% is we send the collection of outstanding fees to a collection agency.

 - Missed lessons cannot be made up unless negotiated well prior to the student’s absence.
 A maximum of 2 missed lessons can be made up by negotiation in a term, and by approval of the class teacher and or Director.
 Missed lessons cannot be made up in another term.

 - There is no discount or reduction in fees for missed classes.
 Please understand that classes are carefully planned to suit student skill and extension.